Research themes

 Our research will integrate genomic profiling within the patient’s cancer journey, from the initial suspicion of cancer through clinical investigations, diagnosis and treatment.
 Genomic profiling can predict how cancers will grow and which treatments might work best for an individual.

-We will reveal insights into the role and opportunities of modern genomics in cancer care, offer patients the opportunity to take part in the next generation of pharmaceutical studies and feed into molecular research in the University.
+We will reveal insights into the role and opportunities of modern genomics in cancer care, offer patients the opportunity to take part in the next generation of pharmaceutical studies and feed into discovery and molecular research in the University.

 Improving the outcomes for cancer patients